 - Without treatment, the appendix could rupture, i.e., break or tear.
-A rupture can lead to life-threatening peritonitis, i.e., inflammation of the lining of the abdomen.
+Rupture can cause life-threatening circulatory disorders or sepsis.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 The most common and most effective treatment for acute appendicitis is surgery.
 This removes the inflamed appendix.
 There are two procedures: an incision in the abdominal wall or a minimally invasive abdominal examination (laparoscopy).
 With a laparoscopy, special endoscopes are introduced into the abdominal cavity via several incisions.